A year ago, Mayor Stephanie Rawlings-Blake and her senior staff got a memo that must have astonished them.

-Last July, Pratt brought forward a $7.4 million contract with IBM to install the new technology.
-But the mayor-dominated Board of Estimates voted the contract down, essentially bringing the phone-upgrade project back to square one.
+Last July, Pratt brought forward a $7.4 million contract with IBM to install the new technology only to have the mayor-dominated Board of Estimates vote it down.

-With the McClintock report now behind the administration, Rawlings-Blake says she will restart the process.
+With the McClintock report now in the rear-view mirror, Rawlings-Blake says she will push the ignition button.

-In a press release late last week, she said her office is seeking “collaboration and cooperation with the Comptroller’s Office” – a major concession given her frosty relations with Pratt’s office – all the while “doing everything possible to save taxpayer money over the long run.”
+In a press release, she said her office seeks “collaboration and cooperation with the comptroller’s office” to develop a new VOIP plan, while “doing everything possible to save taxpayer money over the long run.”

-In this case, it would have to be over the long run, since in the short run the city has tons of new phones, switches, battery packs and SW services-mapping SKUs lying around unused.
+By necessity, it will have to be over the long run, since in the short run the city has tons of new phones, switches, battery packs and SKUs lying around unused.